-This adjustment controls the brightness of the backlight on an LCD TV.
-For those who have their TV in a dark room or basement, very little backlight will be needed; in some cases the setting can be reduced to its minimum.
-For those in brighter rooms, more backlight will where necessary.
+This adjustment controls the intensity of the backlight on an LCD/LED TV.
+For those who have their TV in a dark room or basement, this setting won’t need to be terribly high.
+For those in brighter rooms, more backlight intensity will be desired.
 Try to avoid making this adjustment while sun is shining directly on the TV, as this will result in an unnaturally high setting.
-Instead, wait for dusk and pick a program or movie scene with a lot of white in it — a daylight scene on a snow-covered mountain, for example.
+Instead, make your adjustments when room light is at its average and pick a program or movie scene with a lot of white in it – a daylight scene on a snow-covered mountain, for example.
 If after watching the scene for 10 minutes you begin to squint, the backlight is too strong.
 Reduce the backlight and repeat until you are happy.

 The term “brightness” is a little misleading, since the setting actually has more to do with the black level of your TV.
 Setting the brightness too high will result in grayed out blacks and a loss of dimension.
 When brightness is set too low, you will lose detail in dark areas of the screen.
 The easiest way to adjust the brightness is to use the black letterbox bars at the top and bottom of a movie.
 These bars are meant to be dead black, and will usually be darker than the black background often found in movie credits.
 Pause on your scene of choice and turn the brightness up until the letterbox bars appear grey.
 Then, reduce the brightness just until the black bars are totally black.
 Once this is done, find a scene that involves large dark sections that still contain detail.
-The newer Batman movies are great for this.
-If the brightness is set too low, you’ll be missing details in Batman’s suit and fine lines on the Batmobile scenes at night.
+The newer Batman movies are great for this, as are the Harry Potter films or Prometheus.
+If the brightness is set too low, you’ll be missing details in dark scenes and shadowy areas.
 Keep in mind that there is such a thing as “blacker than black.”
 Not all details in shadows are meant to be visible.

-Contrast, also frequently referred to as “picture” is, like brightness, a misleading term because this adjustment actually deals with the brightness and detail within the white portions of an image.
+Contrast, also referred to as “picture” in some settings menus, is, like brightness, a misleading term because this adjustment actually deals with the brightness and detail within the white portions of an image.
 With plasma displays, the contrast or picture settings will have a direct effect on the overall brightness of the display.
-If set too high, power consumption will go way up and you run a higher risk of screen burn-in.
+If set too high, power consumption will go way up and you’ll notice your TV puts out a lot more heat.

 It is a common misconception that turning the sharpness on a TV to its maximum will provide a sharper picture.
 Truth be told, high-definition images usually need little or no sharpness enhancement.
 You can play around with this setting by pausing your source on a scene that provides lots of straight lines; for instance, a scene with lots of buildings or other uniform shapes like stadium bleachers.
 If you turn the sharpness to its maximum, you should notice that the straight lines will become jagged.
 This is the TV introducing artifacts to the image that shouldn’t be there.
 Reduce the sharpness to a point where the edges appear clean and straight, then let it be.

-Setting the color on a TV could be considered the trickiest adjustment of them all.
+Many of the high-end TVs we’ve tested have outstanding color accuracy right out of the box.
+But, on mid to lower-tier TV’s, color adjustment could be considered the trickiest of them all.
 Without a calibration disc and an optical filter (or the ability to defeat the red and green output of the television) it can be tough to know if you’ve got the color just right.
 Just how green should a leaf look, anyway?
 For this reason, a calibration disc is highly recommended to achieve the most accurate color settings.
 We do have a couple of tricks to offer, though.